Emerald Necklace Trail

 Emerald Necklace - Western Section

-We revisted the trail in July, '09 and followed the same west to east route as before by starting at the northwest end of the bikeway at the Rocky River Reservation in Lakewood at Detroit and Sloane Avenues.
+We started at the northwest end of the bikeway at the Rocky River Reservation in Lakewood at Detroit and Sloane Avenues.
 Entering the reservation you descend into the Rocky River Valley which is at the bottom of a deep ravine.
 The paved trail snakes along between the Valley Parkway Road and the river, which accompany you on your ride.

 The trail travels through wooded areas and over and along several hillsides.
 This allows for some natural obstacles on the trail surface.
 Extreme caution is recommended when riding after a heavy rain, particularly in the fall when wet leaves and nuts can be a real hazard.
 Mud slides are also possible in some sections.

 The Emerald Necklace Trail is not a rail-trail and therefore it is not a flat or straight bikeway.
-The trail winds its way along much like a snake's track in the sand.
-This snake-like path quickly challenges your riding skills by taking you up and down small hills and through an assortment of curves of varying degrees of sharpness.
-The asphalt path is quite narrow at only 8-9' wide, which makes negotiating the terrain while passing other trail users quite challenging.
-The trail provides a very technical ride if you attempt to cycle at more than just a leisurely pace, which is not recommended.
-This is a leisure trail intended for pleasant slow-speed rides through wooded areas.
+At times the trail winds its way along much like a snake's track in the sand.
+These snake-like sections challenge your riding skills by taking you up and down small hills and through an assortment of curves of varying degrees of sharpness.
+Here the asphalt path can be narrow at only 8' wide, which makes negotiating the terrain while passing other trail users rather dangerous, due to compromised sight lines.
+So it's important to understand that this is a leisure trail intended for pleasant slow-speed rides through wooded areas.

-On our most recent visit, the western section of bikeway had one continuous asphalt path from Lakewood, at the start of the Rocky River Reservation, to the Stuhr Woods Picnic Area, just west of Ridge Road.
-This 25-mile section runs out near the top of a challenging climb at the picnic area.
+The western section of bikeway has one continuous asphalt path from Lakewood, at the start of the Rocky River Reservation, to the Stuhr Woods Picnic Area, just west of Ridge Road.
+This 25-mile section runs out near the top of a steep climb at the picnic area.
 After summiting on the parkway road, it's an easy 5.75 miles along the Valley Parkway until you cross Rt.
 21 where the trail picks up again at the Brecksville Reservation.

 However, if you're inclined to explore the new Lake-to-Lake Trail that connects Lake Abram and Lake Isaac, you'll want to turn north onto the trail at the Big Creek Parkway.
-This connector is just south of the I-80 underpass along the trail in the Mill Stream Run Reservation.
-Exploring the entire Big Creek Reservation trail adds about 15 trail miles (7.5 up and back), while exploring the Lake-to-Lake path should be a bit less.
+Exploring the entire Big Creek Reservation trail adds about 15 trail miles (7.5 up and back), while exploring the Lake-to-Lake path will add another 5 miles to your Necklace adventure.

-We found the road riding along the parkway to the Brecksville Reservation to be a pleasant one.
-The posted speed limit of 30 mph, along with the courtesy displayed by local drivers who seemed accustomed to bicycle traffic along this road, made the ride a lot less scary than riding on a rural highway or busy city streets.
+We found the road riding along the parkway to the Brecksville Reservation to be pleasant.
+The posted speed limit of 30 mph, along with the courtesy displayed by local drivers, made the ride a lot less scary than riding on a rural highway or busy city streets.

-If you're used to riding flat trails, however, the Emerald Necklace provides quite a challenge.
+If you're used to riding flat trails, however, the Emerald Necklace will test your fitness.
 Though the trail does have some flat sections, most often you'll be climbing or descending in and out of the valley or along its hillsides.

-There are a number of connecting paths that you'll encounter along the way.
-Most are not signed, so at times you won't be sure which is the main trail.
+As with any large trail system, there are a number of connecting paths that you'll encounter, many not signed.
+So at times you won't be sure which is the main trail.
 Sometimes a marker will tell you where a spur goes, but you won't know how far the trip is.

-As on our last visit, we found the Cleveland Metro Parks system to be quite impressive.
-There seems to be something for everyone: a park road with a low speed limit for road cyclists, a paved trail for pedestrians who wish to rollerblade (on newer segments) or take a leisurely bike ride, a bridle trail for horseback riding (which also follows the river along with the parkway and the paved trail), and of course, traditional facilities like ball fields and pavilions for picnicking and much more.
+We found the Cleveland Metro Parks system to be quite impressive.
+There seems to be something for everyone: a park road with a low speed limit for road cyclists, a paved trail for rollerbladers (on newer segments), a snaking trail for leisurely bike rides, a bridle trail for horseback riding (which also follows the river along with the parkway and the paved trail), and of course, traditional facilities like ball fields and pavilions.

 Emerald Necklace - Eastern Section

-Let's pick up on our journey at Station Road Bridge in the Brecksville Reservation at the train station.
+Let's pick up our journey at Station Road Bridge at the Cuyahoga Valley Scenic Railway station.
 You'll find restrooms and water here, as well as a nearby kiosk with a map of your location.
-We noticed several of the "you are here!" maps throughout the reservations along the route.
-However, unless you take your own maps or are familiar with the area, you may miss out on the bigger picture that includes the O & E Towpath and the Bike-Hike Trail, both major trails in this area.
-To see the close proximty and trail connections, go to the Ohio Trails Map page.
+There are several "you are here!" maps throughout the reservations along the route.
+However, unless you take your own maps or are familiar with the area, you may miss out on the bigger picture that includes the O & E Towpath and the Akron Bike-Hike Trail, both major trails in this area.
+To see the close proximity and trail connections, check out the Western Emerald Necklace map.

 We jumped off the towpath at the Frazee House to take nearby Sagamore Road.
-Though Sagamore provides the shortest connecting road route, it is certainly not the smoothest and many riders opt for Alexander Road to the north instead.
-Sagamore is quiet, but about half of the 1.5-mile stretch was potholed, patched and in poor shape during our visit.
+Though Sagamore provides the shortest connecting road route, at the time of our visit is was not the smoothest.
+(Another option is to use Alexander Rd to the north.)

-Just as you pass a lone facility on your right, you'll encounter a trail crossing for the Bike-Hike Trail.
-Turn left and take the trail north to Alexander Road where the B & H ends and the Emerald Necklace continues through the Bedford Reservation.
+You'll soon pickup the Bike-Hike Trail trail crossing the road.
+Turn left and take the trail north to Alexander Road where the B & H ends and the Emerald Necklace continues on through the Bedford Reservation.

 Take Chagrin River Road north (includes a quick jog right on Old Mill Rd, then left again on Chagrin River Rd) to Wilson Mills Road where you turn left and soon pickup the North Chagrin Reservation on your right.
-We found the road route to be a pleasant ride that's about 10 miles long.
-For a more detailed description, see this review.
+We found the road route to be bike-friendly and about 10 miles long.

 North Chagrin Reservation provides a spunky climb, followed by some riding along an abandoned road before returning to trail.
 We finished up at the Strawberry Picnic Area, about a mile from the trail's end near Chardon Road.

 The trail is mostly tree-covered as the bikeway moves through the green belt that defines the park system.
 You'll pop out into the sun from time to time along the parkway roads, but more shade is never far away.
-The same holds true for facilities and water, though you'll still want to know some of those locations in advance, particularly for slower riders spending more time on the trail between stops.
-And don't forget that there's plenty of climbing!
+The same holds true for facilities and water, though you'll still want to know some of those locations in advance.
+And don't forget, there's plenty of climbing!

 Are there differences between the eastern and western portions of the Emerald Necklace?
-Most definitely.
+Definitely.
 The eastern section is hillier.
 The climbs are often steep and/or long.
-The trails in this section often seem to be climbing or descending in and out of the river valley in a crisscrossing fashion.
-But a break from the climbing is easy to come by here.
-Simply plan your route to include either the Bike & Hike and/or towpath trail.
+The trails in this section seem to be climbing or descending in and out of the river valley in a crisscrossing fashion.

 The Cleveland Metro Parks trails system is truly unique.
-Not only are there traditional park facilities such as picnic areas, ball fields, etc., but bridle and paved trails run through much of this linear park system that is loaded with river views and beautiful scenery.
+Not only are there traditional park facilities, but bridle and paved trails with river views and beautiful scenery.
 Add 2 more major trails to this mix and... well, what more could one ask for?